Liechtenstein Tax Calculator (2026)

 Assumptions

-- · Employment expense deduction (standard 1,600 CHF) is included as a personal allowance.
+- · Employment deduction of CHF 1,600 included as a standard deduction.

 Frequently asked questions

-How much income tax do I pay in Liechtenstein?
+How much income tax will I pay in Liechtenstein?

-Do I need to pay church tax in Liechtenstein?
+Do I need to pay social security contributions in Liechtenstein?

 Other tax calculators